notPlancha/bucket/README.md

 # notPlancha's bucket

-My bucket with apps that I didn't found in other buckets or in winget or in chocolatey.
+My bucket with apps that I didn't found in other buckets or in winget or in chocolatey (mostly).

 ## Apps